omkarbm03/GitMatched-Frontend/README.md

-This is a demo REPO for frontend for GitMatched
+This is a Reop for frontend for GitMatched, You can check the backend at github.com/omkarbm03/gitmatched